haitinoworg/prdxn/wp-content/plugins/gallery-video/readme.txt

 5. You can see the plugin installed on Wordpress left menu

 Now you can set your Video Gallery options, images and use our Video Gallery.

-If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==